halvtomat/katacoda-scenarios/github-action/step7.md

 And that is the whole workflow file.

-Now to the external configuration, create a new file `.github/labeler.yml`.
+Now to the external configuration, a new file called `labeler.yml` has been created in the `.github/` directory.

 This file is where you configure which labels to give to different PR conditions.